 Truthfully ask yourself, what are the reasons you want to include a new pet into your family and home?
 Is this animal really for you?
 Is it a projection of your self-image?
 Is it because “everyone else” has one?
 Is it because “no one else” has one?
 Is it because YOU always wanted a…?
 Is it because you think your children will “want” one?
 Is it because you think your children will “learn to love” it once you get it home?

 Is Your Family Ready For A New Puppy?

 Truthfully ask yourself if your family, especially one with young children, is ready for a pet?
 Fact is, some children are not animal lovers, and never will be.
 Are your children old enough to deal with the unpredictable behaviors of a puppy?
 Are you willing to be held reliable and accountable for what will happen to that animal, if your children categorically reject the new pet?
 Will you responsibly rehome it, or will it end up with thousands of others, in a shelter, rescue, or even perhaps abandoned?

 What Do You Know About The Breed?

-Rule No. 1 Never purchase a puppy without meeting the parents.
+Rule No. 1: Never purchase a puppy without meeting the parents.
 If the breeder does not agree for you to meet the parents, walk away.
-The temperaments of the parents are as a rule, an excellent barometer of what their offspring will inherit.
+The temperaments of the parents are, as a rule, an excellent barometer of what their offspring will inherit.
 Again, there are exceptions!
 Do meticulous homework!
-Talk with owners of the breed, dog trainers, dog behaviorists and veterinarians.
-Learn all that you can, before making your decision.
-They may suggest another breed…remain open minded.
+Talk with owners of the breed, dog trainers, dog behaviorists, and veterinarians.
+Learn all that you can before making your decision.
+They may suggest another breed, so remain open-minded.